Michelangelo, Last Judgment, Sistine Chapel, fresco, 1534-1541 (Vatican City, Rome). Speakers: Dr. Steven Zucker and Dr. Beth Harris

 This is it.
 The moment all Christians await with both hope and dread.
 This is the end of time, the beginning of eternity when the mortal becomes immortal, when the elect join Christ in his heavenly kingdom and the damned are cast into the unending torments of hell.
 What a daunting task: to visualize the endgame of earthly existence – and furthermore, to do so in the Sistine Chapel, the private chapel of the papal court, where the leaders of the Church gathered to celebrate feast day liturgies, where the pope’s body was laid in state before his funeral, and where—to this day—the College of Cardinals meets to elect the next pope.

-No artist in 16th-century Italy was better positioned for this task than Michelangelo, whose completion of the chapel’s ceiling in 1512 had sealed his reputation as the greatest master of the human figure—especially the male nude.
+No artist in sixteenth-century Italy was better positioned for this task than Michelangelo, whose completion of the chapel’s ceiling in 1512 had sealed his reputation as the greatest master of the human figure—especially the male nude.
 Pope Paul III was well aware of this when he charged Michelangelo with repainting the chapel’s altar wall with the Last Judgment.
 With its focus on the resurrection of the body, this was the perfect subject for Michelangelo.

 Historical & pictorial contexts

 The Last Judgment was one of the first art works Paul III commissioned upon his election to the papacy in 1534.
 The church he inherited was in crisis; the Sack of Rome (1527) was still a recent memory.
 Paul sought to address not only the many abuses that had sparked the Protestant Reformation, but also to affirm the legitimacy of the Catholic Church and the orthodoxy of its doctrines (including the institution of the papacy).
 The visual arts would play a key role in his agenda, beginning with the message he directed to his inner circle by commissioning the Last Judgment.
-About the Sack of Rome and the Protestant Reformation

 Michelangelo’s Last Judgment is among the most powerful renditions of this moment in the history of Christian art.
 Over 300 muscular figures, in an infinite variety of dynamic poses, fill the wall to its edges.
 Unlike the scenes on the walls and the ceiling, the Last Judgment is not bound by a painted border.
 It is all encompassing and expands beyond the viewer’s field of vision.
 Unlike other sacred narratives, which portray events of the past, this one implicates the viewer.
 It has yet to happen and when it does, the viewer will be among those whose fate is determined.